opencomputeproject/Time-Appliance-Project/Time-Card/FPGA/Open-Source/Implementation/Xilinx/TimeCard/Readme.md

 The detailed register description of each instance is available at the corresponding core description document (see links at [Chapter 1](#1-design-overview)).

+### 2.1 FPGA Version Register

-*NOTE:* The Version Slave has one single 32-Bit Register.
+The Version Slave has one single 32-Bit Register.
 The upper 16 Bits show the version number of the golden image and the lower 16 Bits the version number of the regular image.
 E.g.: